 Every person has the right to represent themselves in Court.
 (Note: a corporation is NOT considered an individual and requires attorney representation.)
 If you have asked yourself the question “do I need a lawyer,” and decide to represent yourself in your legal matter, you will be required to understand and follow court rules and the law.

 Some people are not sure whether they need or even want a lawyer.
-In this situation, we always recommend a consultation with a lawyer before making a final decision.
-Be aware that some attorneys are not proponents of individuals handling their legal proceedings on their own, and may even try to “scare” people into believing they need an attorney when, in fact, they could easily handle their matter without one.
-Some lawyers, however, are more supportive towards the self-represented individual and even offer “limited scope” services.
+In this situation, we always recommend speaking with a lawyer before making a final decision.
+Be aware that some attorneys are not proponents of people handling their legal proceedings on their own, and may even try to “scare” people into believing they need an attorney when, in fact, they could easily handle their matter without one.
+Some lawyers, however, are more supportive towards the self-represented person and even offer “limited scope” services.
 This means you can pay for just the consult or specific services and not hire the lawyer to represent you in the entire matter.

 What Does it Mean to Represent Myself?

 A person that handles their own legal matter, which may or may not include going to court without being represented by an attorney or lawyer, is called a “self-represented” person or “in pro per.”
 Sometimes it is also referenced as “pro se.”

 Here are some examples of situations when I may want to hire an attorney.

 - I received legal papers I do not entirely understand.

 - I am filing an appeal of a case.